A Trip to Spain: An Amazing Country

 Euro (EUR; symbol €) = 100 cents.
-The Euro comes in denominations of €500, 200, 100, 50, 20, 10 and 5.
+The euro comes in denominations of €500, 200, 100, 50, 20, 10 and 5.

 Food and Drink on your Trip to Spain

-Lunch is usually taken around 2 or 3 pm and is typically a large meal that includes a starter, main dish, and a dessert.
-One of the most well-known traditions of Spain is the siesta or nap after lunch, although most Spaniards nowadays do not take advantage of napping during this break.
+Lunch is usually around 2 or 3 pm.
+It is typically a large meal that includes a starter, main dish, and a dessert.
+Certainly, one of the most well-known traditions of Spain is the siesta or nap after lunch.
+However, most Spaniards nowadays do not take advantage of napping during this break.

 Dinner is generally late at night, oftentimes around 9:00 or 9:30 pm.
 There is a smoking ban in restaurants, bars, and other enclosed public spaces that is strictly enforced.
 Nonetheless, smoking is still usually allowed on terraces.

 Tipping in Spain